HART: High-Resolution Annotation-Free Reasoning Technique through a Closed-loop Framework: Experiments

 \textbf{Baselines.} We compare HART with several state-of-the-art baselines. (a) Private models including GPT-4o~\cite{hurst2024gpt}, Gemini series~\cite{deepmind2025Flash}, etc. (b) Open-source general models including Qwen2.5-VL series~\cite{bai2025qwen2}, LLaVA-OneVision series~\cite{li2024llava}, and InternVL3 series~\cite{zhu2025internvl3}. (c) Representative visual grounded reasoning models including Pixel-Reasoner~\cite{su2025pixel} and DeepEyes~\cite{zheng2025deepeyes}. (d) Post-training methods including GRPO~\cite{shao2024deepseekmath} and the recently proposed MGPO~\cite{huang2025high} for high-resolution vision-centric tasks.

 \textbf{Implementation Details.} We employ the Transformer Reinforcement Learning (TRL) framework~\cite{vonwerra2022trl} to enable distributed training and use Qwen2.5-VL-7B~\cite{bai2025qwen2} as the base model.
 All reinforcement fine-tuning methods employ a binary reward function that evaluates answer correctness.
 For fair comparison, they are trained using the same training set of MME-RealWorld.
 The hyperparameter $k$ in AP-GRPO is set to $0.6$.
-Training details are provided in Appendix C.
+Training details and cost are shown in Appendix C.